Administrative Law (3 hrs.)

 Criminal Procedure: The Post-Investigative Process (3 hrs.)

 This elective course is recommended as an adjunct to Criminal Procedure: The Investigative Process.
 Whereas Criminal Procedure: The Investigative Process focuses on constitutional criminal procedure with primary emphasis on Fourth, Fifth, and Sixth Amendment issues, this course provides an in-depth examination of procedural problems in criminal litigation.
 Topics covered may include right to counsel at trial, on appeal, and in collateral proceedings; the right to court-appointed experts, transcripts, and other aids; the plea-bargaining process; discovery obligations in general and reciprocal discovery in criminal cases; notice requirements for the insanity and alibi defenses; joinder and severance of counts and defendants; trial rights such as right to jury trial, right to speedy trial, peremptory challenges and the challenge for cause; the right to jury instructions on elements of the crime, defenses and theory of the case, etc.; proof issues such as burden of production and persuasion; and ethical issues in the prosecution and defense of criminal cases.
 It is suggested that this course be taken by those students intending to pursue a career in criminal litigation, either as a prosecutor or as a defense attorney.
-Prof. Drinan, Prof. Leary.
+Prof. Drinan, Mr. Lalos, Prof. Leary.
 [Catalog 664]

 Criminal Prosecution Clinic (4 hrs.) - EL, TP